7 Basics of Working Social Media Content Marketing Strategy

 So, basically, here are the most widely used networks.

 Well, it will be fair to say that almost all age groups are actively using those platforms.
-So, most probably, you’ll give a shot for three to five of them.
+So, most probably, you’ll give a shot at three to five of them.

 Before jumping to the content plan think of what role each network will perform for your company.
-So, you can use LinkedIn for driving traffic to your site, Youtube for educational purposes, and so on.
+So, you can use Instagram for sharing new products or posting reels about your business processes, employ Youtube for educational purposes, and so on.

 For instance, Nike uses Instagram to inspire people by sharing stories of amazing athletes (pro and non-pro) from over the world.
 At the same time, they utilize Twitter as a main communication channel.